dachiefjustice/vm-vulnlab/README.md

 **Massive thanks** to the authors and contributors of these vulnerable apps!
 This repo simply packages their work in a convenient way.

+[**Watch this video**](https://github.com/dachiefjustice/vm-vulnlab/raw/main/docs/vm-vulnlab-demo-edited.mp4) to quickly understand how to use this repo.

 ## <a name="security-warning"></a> 🛑⚠️Security Warning⚠️🛑
 This VM contains lots of vulnerable software!
 You're responsible for your own security, don't get yourself or your organization pwned!
 Get permission from your IT team if you're running this on a machine or network you don't control.